Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">11/7/2024</td>
+<td align="center">11/8/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GWDU7VQ34/can-we-share-our-predicaments">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G7PU3PJ8V/renowned-glory">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Takuya plans to go home to Kumamoto over the weekend so he can tell his<br>family the wedding plans aren't real.
-But first, he has to act as attendant for<br>a high-profile European princess who wants to spend a day touring Tokyo incognito.</p>
+<p align="center">Will is summoned to meet with Ethelbald, the lord of Whitesails, who refers to him<br>as the "Wyvern Slayer."
+He offers to gather private soldiers so he can stop the<br>damage caused by all the beast attacks in the area.
+Will's sudden proposal earns a<br>cold reaction at first, but after a closer look at Will, Ethelbald grants him permission.<br>So Will enters the Whitesails tavern in search of reliable allies.</p>
 </td>
 </tr>
 </table>